• Why Firstup

 The process of employee journey mapping involves a crucial step: creating employee personas.
 Much like sales and marketing teams craft customer personas to tailor messages and foster deep connections, HR and comms teams can apply the same planning principles to understand their diverse workforce and improve each employee’s journey.

-Creating employee personas sets the stage for crafting meaningful employee journey maps and ultimately elevating the employee experience.
+Creating employee personas sets the stage for crafting meaningful employee journey maps and ultimately elevating the employee experience—delivering personalized, timely, and relevant communications at every stage.
 Let’s explore how this process equips you to deliver hyper-personalized campaigns that help you reach every worker, at the right time in their journey, and in the right channel.

 What is employee journey mapping?